zowe/zowe.github.io/security.md

 <div style="display: none;">(Zowe-SSDP-SDLC: C7.
 Test Executable Code - #ID: ZSSD-LP:PW-TEC)</div>
 <span style="display:none">(Zowe-SSDP-SDLC - #ID: ZSSD-LP:RV-ICV-CRT)</span>
 -->

-* The architecture of any Zowe component's security features designed by the Zowe squads must be reviewed by the Zowe Security Workgroup.
+* The architecture of any Zowe component's security features designed by the Zowe squads is reviewed by the Zowe Security Workgroup.

+####TODO: KEEP ONLY ONE OF:  THE ONE ABOVE OR THE ONE BELLOW

+* The security architecture of Zowe component is reviewed by the Zowe Security Workgroup.

-* The Zowe squads must perform internal security code review of newly implemented features and other security related code changes.
+* The Zowe squads perform internal security code review of newly implemented features and other security related code changes.
-* Code review must be performed by other squad members than the ones who created the code.
+* The code reviews are performed by squad members other than the ones who created the code.
-* The Zowe squads must continuously perform security testing of their components' code and configuration for security issues.
+* The Zowe squads continuously perform security testing of their components' code and configuration for security issues.
-* Irregularly but at least before each major release a full penetration testing must be performed by the Zowe Security Workgroup.
+* Irregularly but at least before each major release a full penetration testing is performed by the Zowe Security Workgroup.

 ### Potential vulnerability sources monitoring</h3>
 <!-- <span style="display:none">(Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ICV-PVM)</span> -->

-* The Zowe Security Workgroup must continuously monitor well know sources of information about freshly discovered or otherwise severe security issues.
+* The Zowe Security Workgroup continuously monitors well known sources of information about freshly discovered or otherwise severe security issues.
 Some sources a listed below:
   * [NIST National Vulnerability Database](https://nvd.nist.gov/vuln)
   * [MITRE CVE List](https://cve.mitre.org/)
   * [Snyk Vulnerability DB](https://security.snyk.io/)
   * [CISA Exploited Vulnerabilities Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog)
-* Any issues found to potentially have impact on Zowe components, must be further [analyzed](#Security-Issues-Analysis-And-Assessment) without unnecessary delay.
+* Any issues found to potentially have impact on Zowe components, are further [analyzed](#Security-Issues-Analysis-And-Assessment) without unnecessary delay.
-* Information about any identified issues found to be of high severity and/or impact must be propagated by the Zowe Security Workgroup to all Zowe squads.
+* Information about any identified issues found to be of high severity and/or impact are propagated by the Zowe Security Workgroup to all Zowe squads.

 ### Security issues reporting
 <!-- <span style="display:none">(Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ICV-PVM)</span> -->